Curstantine/osu_helper_script/README.md

 # osu_helper_script

-Script to ease the process of downloading, updating, running and managing different versions of osu!
+Script to download, update, and manage osu! lazer.

 Out of the box, this tool allows you to: